 The aim of this SLF financed project (V0730301, V1130050) is to study which heat signs are the best to record heat expression ability in today's high producing cow and how these measures can be used as a management tool and as a breeding tool to genetically improve the heat expression ability and thereby the fertility of dairy cows.
-PhD student – Sofia Nyman.
+Sofia Nyman (PhD dissertation 2018-05-18).

 Improved breeding for fertility in Nordic dairy cows by using new recordings and novel traits

 The use of automated recording systems within the milk production is increasing.
 These have mainly been developed as management tools, but could potentially also be used as breeding tools.
 This project is part of the Nordic 4-year project Improving Nordic dairy cow fertility through genetics.
 The Swedish part is financed by SLF (O-15-20-587), and our focus area is to investigate how we best can use automated recordings to improve the genetic evaluation for fertility, such as return to normal cyclicity after calving, association to oestrus intensity and ability to remain pregnant.
 Records are from activity tags, milk progesterone, milk composition, and the pregnancy protein PAG.
 Our hypothesis is that traits we can define from these new data have sufficient good quality to be used in the routine genetic evaluation which may increase herd profitability.
 A post-doc Getinet M. Tarekegn is working in this project together with the project leaders.

 Genetic and genomic variation in fertility measures of dairy cows